 A child who sincerely respects his or her parents, teachers, and neighbors will develop powerful qualities such as humility, integrity, personal responsibility, and accountability.
 Those traits will serve him or her quite well in every aspect of life.
 So how do we build respect for authority in our children?
 Here are four ways.

 We want our children to be respectful, but are we living what we are preaching?
 Reflect on your actions and carefully consider what the kids are absorbing.
 Do they see you obeying traffic laws?
 Do you pay your taxes?
 Are you respectful to the employees of their school, your neighbors, civil servants, or even the worker at the drive-thru window?
 In the chain of command, everything starts at the top, with you.
 What do your children see?
-We must model the expected behavior.
+We must set the standard for their behavior.

 Nip disrespect in the bud at an early age.
 Don’t ignore the moments of disrespect that surely will occur, whether at home, at school, or in public.
 When my kids were younger, they knew they’d better keep it together in public or discipline would come.
 My oldest challenged this often, and I’d look at her and ask, “Have you lost your mind?”
 She understood by multiple examples that when I said those words, she would lose something she cared about if she didn’t stop.
 Always apply discipline to undesired behavior, and do so in an incremental manner.
 The first time, maybe they lose a favorite stuffed animal for an hour.
 The second time, it’s gone for the day.
 Third time?
 That’s up to your discretion.
 Never ignore these highly teachable moments.